pnp/PnP-Tools/Solutions/SharePoint.UI.Responsive/README.md

 * Site Settings

 >**Note**: We tried to do our best to properly behave with any out of the box Web Part, and we tested most of the common page definitions/layouts.
 However, there could be cases in which the Responsive UI could be better.
-In that case, plese feel free to contribute to this Open Source project either by suggesting a Pull Request, or by submitting an Issue.
+In that case, please feel free to contribute to this Open Source project either by suggesting a Pull Request, or by submitting an Issue.

 ## Implementation details